-There are no current incidents
+There are currently no reported incidents.

 Safety and security on campus